natt96z/cybersac/docs/source/MediumCybersac.rst

    :width: 35%
    :align: right

-6. Now repeat Step 3, 4, and 5 for the other computer you didn’t select at first.
-Now this time instead of selecting **FastEthernet0/1** for a port on the switch, select **FastEthernet0/2**.
+:blue:`6.
+Now repeat Step 3, 4, and 5 for the other computer you didn’t select at first.
+Now this time instead of selecting` **FastEthernet0/1** :blue:`for a port on the switch, select` **FastEthernet0/2**.

 |
 |
+|

-As it stands the computers and switches are all physically prepared.
+:blue:`As it stands the computers and switches are all physically prepared.
 Now we must head into the computers and configure them logically.
-(These next steps will all be done through the **graphical interface** that CISCO PACKET TRACER provides.)
+(These next steps will all be done through the` **graphical interface** :blue:`that CISCO PACKET TRACER provides.)`

-The next few steps have us configuring a computer’s **IP Address**.
-One analogy that an **IP Address** can be thought of as, is just simply a name.
+:blue:`The next few steps have us configuring a computer’s` **IP Address** :blue:`.
+One analogy that an` **IP Address** :blue:`can be thought of as, is just simply a name.
 Every computer must be given a “name” (IP) so it can communicate in the network.
 (You need a name so the envelope can be sent to them).
-In this case the computer does not have a IP address automatically configured, so we will have to **statically** configure it.
+In this case the computer does not have a IP address automatically configured, so we will have to` **statically** :blue:`configure it.`

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/GG5.png
    :width: 35%